saltysylvi/saltysylvi.github.io/source/blog/site-generator-docs-0.md

 Getting my script working was a doozy, and I'm not even trying to do anything that complicated compared to a "real" compiler.

+## Features

+build-site.bqn currently supports fairly standard markdown syntax for:
+- headings (e.g. # Heading 1)
+- paragraphs (consecutive lines of text)
+- horizontal dividers (using ---)
+- links (display in square brackets followed by target in parens)
+- inline code (delimited with backticks)
+- code blocks (triple backticks)
+- line breaks (double space at the end of line)

+There's currently no support for lists, bold/italics, or escaping the special markdown syntax (as you might be able to guess from above).
+It's particularly annoying that I can't write backtick for BQN's scan except in a code block.
+Like I said, it's super minimal and janky.

+## build-site.bqn docs

 The following is an explanation of how the script works, mostly for myself, so that I can understand it later.

-## build-site.bqn docs

 This site is built with a bqn script `build-site.bqn`.
 The script transforms the markdown files in the `source` directory into the html files in the `docs` directory.